bendudson/py4cl/index.md

 "python"
 ```

 Complementary to `config-var` are `save-config` and `load-config`.
-The latter is called on startup, the config-file exists. `(setf config-var)` calls the former, as well as asks the python process to load the config, from the config file.
+The latter is called on startup, the config-file exists. `(setf config-var)` calls the former unless it is `pycmd`, as well as asks the python process to load the config, from the config file.

----

 # Examples and Documentation